 - ⅓ cup red onion, diced

 - 1 jalapeño pepper, finely diced

 - 4 teaspoons freshly squeezed lime juice

-- 1/3 cup mint leaves, cut in ribbons (reserve some for garnish)
+- ⅓ cup mint leaves, cut in ribbons

 - Pulse the cranberries in a food processor until coarsely chopped.

-- Peel and section the room temperature oranges, making sure to remove most of the pith.
-Cut each section into 6or 7 bite-sized pieces.
+- Peel and section the oranges, making sure to remove most of the pith, then cut them into bite-sized pieces.
 Dice the red onion and jalapeño pepper, then grate the ginger and squeeze the lime juice.

 - Toast the pecans in the butter over medium-low heat, stirring constantly until browned (about 3 minutes).
 Let cool on paper towel.